 Cycling in downtown Dahab

 Wherever you choose to stay, you must visit downtown Dahab.
-You can grab a quite bite at the many restaurants, bakeries and cafes.
+You can grab a quick bite at the many restaurants, bakeries and cafes.
 The walkway is pedestrian only, so you can have a casual stroll or rent bicycles together as a family.
 That is where you can find shops selling Bedouin-inspired spices, handicrafts and clothes if you want souvenirs, or if you run out of any essentials.

 Don’t be alarmed if you see a lot of dogs off lead here.
 Dahab is a very dog-friendly town and many local residents and tourists take their dogs with them to the beaches and cafes, especially downtown.
 There are some stray dogs too, but they are well looked after by the shop owners and quite sociable with visitors.